-OPPONENTS MIGHT ARGUE that under the latest agreement teachers are no longer sitting idle-they are being used as substitutes.
-They could also argue that being excessed is not the individual teacher's fault and they should be further penalized with time limits because ATR teachers have little control over how quickly they can find a new position.
-Opponents could also state that ATR teachers are distracted from seeking permanent positions because they must work as fill-in substitutes and clerks.
-Additionally, they could argue that more experienced teachers are at a disadvantage in seeking new positions because they earn higher salaries that must be paid out of the principal's school budget.
+OPPONENTS MIGHT ARGUE that ATR teachers are no longer sitting idle-they are being used as substitutes.
+They could also argue that being excessed is not always the individual teacher's fault and they should not be further penalized with time limits because ATR teachers have little control over how quickly they can find a new position.
+Opponents could also argue that ATR teachers are distracted from seeking permanent positions because they must work as fill-in substitutes and clerks.
+Additionally, many in the pool are more experienced so they are at a disadvantage in competing for open slots because they earn higher salaries that must be paid out of the principal's school budget.